 Place the yeast, 2 tsp of the sugar and the milk into a bowl and set aside for 10 minutes to let the yeast activate and foam.

-Grease and flour a 9 inch square cake tin*.
+Grease and flour a 8×10 inch baking tin**.
 Shape the pieces into balls and place them in the tin.
 Cover with a tea towel or cling wrap for about 30 minutes or until they have risen.
+You can also leave them in the fridge overnight for this rise.
+I cover my tin with a shower cap and place it in the fridge.
+In the morning, the buns are nicely risen and I put them straight into a warmed oven.

 Preheat the oven to 200°C (400°F).
-To make the paste, combine the flour and water and then transfer to a ziploc bag (or a piping bag).
+To make the paste, put the flour and water into a ziploc bag.
+Seal the bag and then squish the mix around to combine.
 Snip the corner off the bag and pipe lines across the buns to make the crosses.
+There will be more paste than you need.

 Best served warm with butter.

-*I didn't have a 9 inch tin, so I used an 8 inch tin for 9 of the buns and a loaf tin for the rest.
+**You could also use a 9 inch square tin.
+I have also I used an 8 inch square tin for 9 of the buns and a loaf tin for the rest.